-2005-06: With Halak graduating to the professional ranks last season, Lewiston was Bernier’s team, and he seized the starting role admirably, standing on his head on a regular basis, and helping a Lewiston squad that was lacking many of their star players from the previous season attain respectability, and garner a playoff spot.
+2005-06: With Halak graduating to the professional ranks last season, Lewiston was Jonathan Bernier’s team, and he seized the starting role admirably, standing on his head on a regular basis, and helping a Lewiston squad that was lacking many of their star players from the previous season attain respectability, and garner a playoff spot.
 He elevated his play in the playoffs, facing lots of rubber and making many big stops, however, his Herculean effort alone was not enough to get Lewiston out of the first round.
 He will return as the team’s starting netminder next season.
+Bernier was chosen in the first round, 11th overall, of the 2006 NHL Draft by the Los Angeles Kings.

 2006-07: Bernier posted a record of 26-10-0, a 2.58 goals-against average, and a .905 save percentage during the regular season.
 Bernier back-stopped Lewiston to the QMJHL championship where he started every game, finishing with a 16-1 record, a 2.34 goals-against average and a .919 save percentage.
 There is little else for Bernier to accomplish in the QMJHL after leading the MAINEiacs to the title.